 I’ve learned to just say thank you and keep my mouth shut when someone gives me something unexpected.
 So, I’m not sure if this credit had something to do with not taking the river tour, or if everyone gets it.
 But I wasn’t about to press him on exactly why he gave it to us; it certainly wasn’t listed as one of the benefits of taking the Insider tour.

 We poked around the gift shop for a few minutes, deciding that we would wait until after the tour to choose our souvenir.
 They had lots of generic sloth-themed items, but I knew I wanted something to take home specifically from the sanctuary.
-We don’t really do tourist t-shirts, I can’t stand knick-knacks, we already had free calendars (and more than enough sloth socks).
+We don’t really do tourist t-shirts, I can’t stand knick-knacks, and we already had free calendars (plus more than enough sloth socks).
 I’d have to think about this for a bit.

-We meet a TV
+We meet Buttercup, a famous sloth TV

 Still early, we headed to a small veranda adjacent to the gift shop.
 There